Unbelievably Vegan Chocolate Pie (No tofu or nuts!)

 And if you want a fun Christmas themed chocolate cream pie, you can add in 1/2 teaspoon of peppermint extract for a vegan chocolate peppermint pie.

-It’s a chocolate French silk pie lover’s dream.
+It’s a chocolate French silk pie lover’s dream, and not just for vegans.
 Proceed with caution to the next step!

 Ingredients & Substitutions: